Assault1/britinsurance/README.md

 5. Create a pull request and assign to your reviewer.

 ## How to write tests and How to organize the tests.
-Current Cypress framework is structured in four layer.
+Current Cypress framework is structured in three layer.
 Design of current framework is comprised of -

-1. End to End test - All test are written in cypress/integration/e2espec folder.
-Test cases are divided into two folder structure api and functional(ui).
-Under this based on functionality the spec file is created with functionality name.
-All test file should have *.spec.js filename in the end.
+1. End to End test - All test are written in e2e folder.
+All test file should have *.cy.js filename in the end.
-2. Page Actions - All repeatable action are written in this folder.
-Again we have divided the folder structure in two parts api action and web action.
+2. Support - All repeatable actions are written in this folder.
 Based on the functionality again we have divided in different file.
-3. Locator - CSS locator elements are stored here.
-Again based on the functionality we have filename of the locators.
+3. locator.json - CSS locator elements are stored here.
 It is in JSON format.

 ## Reports